Tudat/tudat/installation/setupDevWindows.rst

 ~~~~~~~~

 **Step 1: Download SmartGit**
     Download SmartGit for your operating system `here <http://www.syntevo.com/smartgit/>`_ .
 Note that for Linux the package might be available through your package manager, see Linux/Debian instructions.
-Note that SmartGit comes bundled with JRE (java runtime environment) on Windows and Mac OS X. On Linux you need to install ``jre-openjdk``.
+Note that SmartGit comes bundled with JRE (java runtime environment) on Windows and macOS.
+On Linux you need to install ``jre-openjdk``.

 **Step 2: Install SmartGit**
     The installation should be straight-forward and the default installation is fine.